 I see the Sermon on the Mount as the manifesto of the ministry of Jesus.
 Not that Jesus is seeking to bring something new, but rather a resetting of God's intention.

 The corruption of God's intention for relationship with man started in the Garden when Adam and Eve partook of the fruit, and it has not stopped since.
 It certainly did not stop with the advent of the Gospel.
 From the book of Acts on, much of the New Testament deals with correcting issues of corruption of the Gospel.
-It did not take long for the infiltration of sin into the church.
+It did not take long for the sinful ways of man to enter into the church.
 Even as early as the book of Acts, we see issues such as Ananias and Sapphira (Acts 5:1-11) and Simon the Sorcerer (Acts 8:18-24).
+In Corinthians we find sexual immorality (1 Corinthians 5:1,2).
+In Galatians we have the preaching of a different gospel (Galatians 1:6).
+The list goes on.

 “Blessed are those who mourn, for they shall be comforted.